 I could see this conversation going on for about a year.
 Or worse, no conversation ever happening.
 In some cases, MJ could have probably sent the lurid photo to someone without my knowledge, and I just would never know it.
 Eventually, the aforementioned Mary would have slugged me or called the cops, but I could envision a scenario of silence in which for all of time I am the closet pervert for someone without my knowledge, the proverbial and literal butt of their jokes.

 This all makes me realize how much times have changed.
 My son represents one of the first generations that can so easily take pictures of their fathers’ bare buttocks.
 What a world we live in!?
 What a world indeed!
 Would classical Greek children even understand our privilege, as they toiled away in vain attempts at sculpting paternal rear ends?
 Growing up, if I had been caught up in a photographic fervor, I would have had to get our family’s old Polaroid camera all charged up and ready to go.
 One would push a button and it sounded like a tiny jet revving for take-off—it would have been hard to sneak into the bathroom unawares.
-But if I was able to “get the shot,” a tremendous flash would have given me away, and the picture would have needed about a year to come into shape—early on, the hind parts of my father would have been gray infamy awaiting the chemical reaction to bring full color to the picture.
+But if I was able to “get the shot,” a tremendous flash would have given me away, and the picture would have needed about a year to come into form—early on, the hind parts of my father would have been gray infamy awaiting the chemical reaction to bring full color to the picture.
 Is that candied yams?
 Some melons?
 An ancient portal or doorway of some kind?
 Oh, now I see!
 It is some legs and a butt!
 Nice.

 Then having the Polaroid picture fully developed, I would need to ride my bicycle down to the local copy store.
 With the adequate copies now in hand, I’d need to find the addresses of my father’s closest work associates, family, and boss, address the envelopes, buy stamps, and get those cheeks in the mail.